arosenfeld/immunedb/docs/pipeline.rst

 The pipeline is comprised of a number of steps, however, which allows any portion of this process to be replaced by another system.
 For example, HighV-Quest could be used for V and J assignment portion.
-Further, the SLDB API allows developers to integrate existing tools into each step of the pipeline.
+Further, the SLDB API allows developers to integrate other tools into each step of the pipeline.

-This section will explain the basic workflow.
-It assumes a set of FASTA files in a single directory which are to be identified and assigned clones.
+This page explains the basic workflow and assumes MySQL and SLDB are already installed on the system.

 SLDB Instance Creation
 ----------------------